trey-rosius/ecommerce_api_python_rust/README.md

 ```

-Open up the Cargo.yaml file and let's add the path and name to the Rust binary executable.
+Open up the Cargo.yaml file and add the `path` and `name` to the Rust binary executable.

 ```toml